MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: Introduction

-Section \ref{sec:com} describes the common framework into which many applications fit, and shows a range of examples which are used throughout the paper.
-In section \ref{sec:idea} we illustrate the potential impact of the ideas presented in this paper by showing numerical results comparing the performance of a standard random walk method and the vastly improved modification of the random walk method that we introduce here.
-Section \ref{sec:prior} is concerned with the reference (prior) measure $\mu_0$ and the assumptions that we make about it; these assumptions form an important part of the model specification and are guided by both modeling and implementation issues.
-In section \ref{sec:mcmc} we detail the derivation of a range of MCMC methods on function space, including generalizations of the random walk, MALA, independence samplers, Metropolis-within-Gibbs' samplers and the HMC method.
-We use a variety of problems to demonstrate the new random walk method in action: subsections \ref{ssec:den2}, \ref{ssec:da2}, \ref{ssec:geo2} and \ref{ssec:im2} include examples arising from density estimation, two inverse problems arising in oceanography and groundwater flow, and the shape registration problem.
-Section \ref{sec:InvP} contains a brief analysis of these methods.
-We make some concluding remarks in section \ref{sec:conc}.
+Section~\ref{seccom} describes the common framework into which many applications fit and shows a range of examples which are used throughout the paper.
+Section~\ref{secprior} is concerned with the reference (prior) measure $\mu_0$ and the assumptions that we make about it; these assumptions form an important part of the model specification and are guided by both modelling and implementation issues.
+In Section~\ref{secmcmc} we detail the derivation of a range of MCMC methods on function space, including generalizations of the random walk, MALA, independence samplers, Metropolis-within-Gibbs' samplers and the HMC method.
+We use a variety of problems to demonstrate the new random walk method in action: Sections \ref{ssecden2},~\ref{ssecda2},~\ref{ssecgeo2} and~\ref{ssecim2} include examples arising from density estimation, two inverse problems arising in oceanography and groundwater flow, and the shape registration problem.
+Section~\ref{secInvP} contains a brief analysis of these methods.
+We make some concluding remarks in Section~\ref{secconc}.